 Mosimane: Al Ahly know how to play Champions League matches after dumping out Raja Casablanca

-Al Ahly coach Pitso Mosimane has noted experience and confidence in the Caf Champions League helped his side to advance to the semi-finals of the competition at the expense of Raja Casablanca on Friday night.
+Al Ahly coach Pitso Mosimane has admitted experience and confidence to play in Caf Champions League helped his side to advance to the semi-finals of the competition at the expense of Raja Casablanca on Friday night.

 The Red Devils were able to qualify for the last four of the African competition after knocking out Raja 3-2 on aggregate in the quarter-finals.
 With the first leg ending 2-1 in favour of Al Ahly in Cairo, the Egyptian giants secured a 1-1 draw in Morocco.